Trip Report: Montana Shakedown

 1942 fire hydrant

-I made it to Buffalo, Wyoming, in 8.5 hours and 424 miles.
-I stayed in the same motel--and the same room--as I did a few days ago.
+1942 fire hydrant I made it to Buffalo, Wyoming, in 8.5 hours and 424 miles.
+I stayed at the same motel--and in the same room--as I did a few days ago.